On the emergence of heat waves in the transient thermal grating geometry: Numerical method for BTE

-$Solvers$——When the nonlinear phonon dispersion and polarization are not accounted, the discrete unified gas kinetic scheme (DUGKS) invented by Guo et al.~\cite{guo_progress_DUGKS} is used to solve the phonon BTE numerically.
-When the nonlinear phonon dispersion and polarization are accounted, the implicit scheme is used to solve the phonon BTE numerically,
+$Solvers$---The discrete unified gas kinetic scheme invented by Guo~\cite{guo_progress_DUGKS,GuoZl16DUGKS} is used to solve the frequency-independent phonon BTE numerically.
+Detailed introductions and numerical validations of this scheme can refer to previous studies~\cite{luo2019,zhang_transient_2021}.
+The frequency-dependent phonon BTE~\eqref{eq:BTE} is solved numerically by the implicit scheme:

-where $n$ is the index of time step, $\Delta t$ is the physical time step.
-In order to solve Eq.~\eqref{eq:dualimplicit}, an iterative scheme is used, i.e.,
+where $n$ represents the time step, $\Delta t$ is the physical time step. $T_R$ and $T_N$ are the pseudo-temperatures, which are introduced to ensure the conservation properties of phonon N- and R-scattering.
+In order to solve Eq.~\eqref{eq:dualimplicit}, an iterative scheme is used: